Specialist Resource Bases (SRBs)

 - Outreach (in-school) support to a child at their mainstream school.
 This may include support for staff at the mainstream school too.

-All children attending all types of bases will have individual learning plans.
-Children are supported in a specialist class and may attend mainstream classes in varying amounts of time, alongside whole school activities where appropriate.
+All children and young people attending all types of bases will have individual learning plans.
+They are supported in a specialist class and will attend mainstream classes in varying amounts of time, alongside whole school activities where appropriate.

-If a child is attending a temporary sessional base a plan will be agreed to support the child’s return to their home school.
+If a child is attending a temporary sessional base a plan will be agreed to support their return to the home school.

 There is regular communication with parents/carers.
 Parents/carers are closely involved in planning and reviewing their child’s learning and all bases follow the school’s process for parents’ evenings, reports etc. Parents/carers are also invited in for events.